Solution | Social Determinants of Health#

 The intent of this project is to enable healthcare and life science professionals to understand how Dataiku can be used to accelerate the discovery of how SDoH disparities affect at-risk populations.
 By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization or across multiple organizations, immediate insights can be used to refine market access strategies for drug manufacturers, create new coverage policies from payers and improve facility outreach and care programs from health services.

-We’ve provided several suggestions on how to use publicly available data and extract actionable insights, but ultimately the “best” approach will depend on your specific needs.
-If you’re interested in adapting this project to the specific goals and needs of your organization, roll-out and customization services can be offered on demand.
+We’ve provided several suggestions on how to use publicly available data and extract actionable insights, but ultimately, the “best” approach will depend on your specific needs.
+If you’re interested in adapting this project to your organization’s specific goals and needs, roll-out and customization services can be offered on demand.